Engineering Unit Tests with AI Agents

 Outline

-Section 1: Basics of Unit Testing
+Section 1: Foundations of Unit Testing

-- What is a GOOD Unit Test
+- What defines a GOOD Unit Test

-- What to test
+- What to test and what not to test

-- How many unit tests will we have
+- How many unit tests are enough

-Section 2: Tools and Frameworks
+Section 2: Tools, Frameworks, and AI Agents

 - Test Frameworks